Anatomy & Background

 - Surgery to remove the bursa may be needed in extreme cases if the problem becomes chronic.

 It is important that once the discomfort and swelling is reduced, and motion and strength are restored that the patient gradually return back to full activities.
-Instruction in daily activities or sport performance is helpful to minimize a flare up of the ankle bursitis.
+Our pain management doctor for sports injuries, leading ankle bursitis specialist Dr. Freeman instruct in daily activities or sport performance is helpful to minimize a flare up of the ankle bursitis.
 In most cases, full return to activity will take from 2-6 weeks depending on the severity of the injury.
 As a preventive measure individuals should:

 - Make modifications in work or daily activities